agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 categorizing sources is also "a moment to reflect on the sources and the purpose of the research."
 Direct engagement with raw data can prompt the reevaluation of initial hypotheses and the emergence of new questions.
-In our case, preparing full‐text documents raises basic design choices about inputs and, by extension, what counts as a relevant economic text.
-Should we include book reviews, editorials, working papers, or conference proceedings?
+In our case, preparing full‐text documents raises choices about what counts as a relevant economic text.
+Should we include book reviews, working papers, or conference proceedings?
 How should we define an "economics journal"---restrict it to core outlets or extend it to interdisciplinary venues where economics appears regularly?
-Even within a single article, boundaries are ambiguous: should abstracts, footnotes, appendices, or acknowledgments be analyzed or excluded?
+Even within a single article, boundaries are ambiguous: should abstracts, footnotes, or appendices be analyzed or excluded?
 Each decision may carry historiographical implications.
 It shapes the corpus and, ultimately, the history of rationality our methods can reveal.
-There is rarely a single definitive and uncontestable choice, but rather a series of trade-offs that should be made explicit and required to engage with some of the material available.
+There are rarely definitive and uncontestable choices, but rather a series of trade-offs that should be made explicit and required to engage with some of the material available.

-To give a specific example, it is only after a first batch of exploratory analysis that we notice that some important economics journals were missing in JSTOR.
+To give an illustration, it is only after a first batch of exploratory analysis that we notice that some important economics journals were missing in JSTOR.
 If it was obvious from preliminary results that the emergence of behavioral economics impacted how economists discussed rationality, from our own expertise on the matter, we observed that some journals like the *Journal of Economic Behavior & Organization* or the *Journal of Behavioral Economics*---later to be the *Journal of Socio-Economics*---were missing in places where they should be predominant.
 This prompted us to further explore potential biases in JSTOR and to augment our corpus with new full texts extracted from Elsevier and the ISTEX project.
 Exploring raw sources is thus an important step that requires to already engage with your material and